-All 50 state legislatures introduced some sort of legislation in 2011 to address the growing problem of illegal immigration.
-At a time of economic uncertainty, we cannot continue to ignore the growing problems with illegal immigration because it strains our nation’s financial resources.
-The federal government must undertake comprehensive immigration reform legislation that secures our borders, addresses illegal immigrants already living in America, and reforms the process of becoming a legal immigrant.
+I believe our immigration system is broken.
+I support legal immigration, but we cannot continue to overlook the problems associated with illegal immigration, including the strain it places our nation’s financial resources.
+The federal government must secure our borders, address illegal immigrants already living in America, and reform the process of becoming a legal immigrant.